San Marino

 As tourism is one of the country’s main sources of revenue, the shops will lure you in to sample local items or purchase quality products.

-A lower tax rate on so many products makes shopping very attractive.
+Many products have a lower tax rate, so shopping is very attractive.

-Read about our visit the the world’s 5th smallest country here – The Republic of San Marino is the Perfect Romantic Getaway.
+Read about our visit to the world’s fifth-smallest country here—the Republic of San Marino is the Perfect Romantic Getaway.